das-developers/das2dlm/README.md

 only positive and negative intergers and the string `'*'` are undersood by the `das2c_data` function.
 So for example `-1` could have been used for the I value to indicate that the highest valid first index, whatever that happened to be.

+Usage of the IDL [CREATE_STRUCT](https://www.harrisgeospatial.com/docs/create_struct.html) command can be used to interate over SHAPE fields and generate efficient slice structures.

 ### Getting Metadata